Ramya Pandian: Career

 Ramya Pandian received her bachelor's degree in Biomedical Engineering from College of Engineering, Guindy affiliated to Anna University.
 After graduation, she started working as a Research and Development Analyst before being promoted as a Business Development Manager.
 She got the opportunity to work with Mani Ratnam's assistant director, Shelley, on a short film title Maane Theyne Ponmaane.
 She auditioned and landed a role in Balaji Sakthivel's Ra Ra Rajasekhar, but the film did not materialise during that time.
 She subsequently went on to make her acting debut with the low budget Dummy Tappasu (2015).
 The team of Ra Ra Rajasekhar recommended her to Raju Murugan who subsequently signed her up for Joker (2016).
 She played a village belle in the film.

 Samuthirakani appreciated Ramya's performance in Joker and asked her if she was interested in doing a role in Aan Devathai (2018) as a mother who works for an IT company.
 Ramya agreed to do the film after listening to the story.
 In a review of the film, a critic from India Today noted that "Ramya Pandian is mostly convincing as the mother of two, struggling to balance between being a mother and pursuing her career".

 She was a contestant on the cooking show, Cooku with Comali and a judge on the comedy television show, Kalakka Povathu Yaaru.
 She was the second runner-up in Cooku with Comali.
-In 2020, she had participated as a contestant in the fourth season of the reality show Bigg Boss Tamil, making her a household name.
+In 2020, she had participated as a contestant in the fourth season of the reality show Bigg Boss Tamil.
 She was the only female finalist and emerged as the 2nd Runner-Up.
 She played the female lead in the web series Mugilan, which released on ZEE5 in October 2020.
-Her upcoming projects include a film produced by Suriya's 2D Entertainment and a film produced by C. V. Kumar's Thirukumaran Entertainment.
+She acted in Raame Aandalum Raavane Aandalum (2021), which was produced by Suriya's 2D Entertainment.
+Her upcoming project is a film produced by C. V. Kumar's Thirukumaran Entertainment.

 Personal life

-Ramya Pandian is the daughter of former film director Durai Pandian, and niece of actor Arun Pandian, who works in Tamil-language films.
+Ramya Pandian is the daughter of former film director Durai Pandian (directed Uzhiyan), and niece of actor Arun Pandian, who works in Tamil-language films.
 Her family is from Tirunelveli.
+Her sister Sundari Divya is also an actress.
 She has mentioned her interest in organic gardening.

+In 2024, Ramya married yoga instructor and trainer Lovel Dhawan in Rishikesh along the Ganges river in a private Hindu wedding ceremony.